Stratum-Tech/DevHealthCheck/README.md

 # Stratum DevHealthCheck

-A Magento 2 CLI module that runs a colour-coded, sectioned health check of your environment and deployment configuration.
+A Magento 2 CLI module that runs a colour-coded, sectioned health check of your environment and deployment configuration, and scores overall system health on a 0–100 scale.

 ```
 ╔════════════════════════════════════════╗